 Supramental Truth Consciousness is the bridge and ordering mechanism

-between this lower hemisphere and the higher hemisphere where of the
+between this lower hemisphere and the higher hemisphere of the

 unmanifest Absolute, of Brahman.
-Supermind is the entity that enabled
+Supermind is the entity that rendered

-our own lives.
-Sri Aurobindo wanted to bring this realm of consciousness
+nowhere.
+Sri Aurobindo worked to bring this realm of consciousness

-into the earthly sphere to enable a vast new power for life on earth.
+into the earthly sphere to enable a new type of existence on earth.